Monday, July 21at thru Friday, July 25th, 2014

 AP® US Government and Politics for Teachers

-The instructor will focus on the development of content for each of the six units included in the course as well as the development of essential questions, course objectives, learning activities, teaching strategies, and the use of multiple resources.
+The instructor will focus on the development of content for each of the six units included in the course outline, as well as the use of essential questions, course objectives, learning activities, teaching strategies, and the interplay of multiple resources.
 Emphasis will be placed on preparing students for the AP® examination.
 An analysis of past AP® examinations will be included as well as a review of the standards established for grading the annual exams.
 A major portion of the course is devoted to the development of units for an AP® Government and Politics course by participants including the resources necessary for the implementation of such a course.
+Additional instruction will be provided on lesson preparation, block teaching strategies, and the use of internet based assignments.
+The course will provide assistance for those instructors who teach the AP ®US Government and Politics course for one high school semester as well as for an entire year.

 AP® United States History for Teachers